-Efficiency: projected net cash flow (contributions less payments to retirees and beneficiaries) as a percentage of assets during the projection period
+Efficiency: projected net cash flow (contributions less payments to retirees and beneficiaries) as a percentage of assets during the projection period compared to the target of negative 5.8 percent.

 Efficiency: ratio of actuarially determined contributions to the current fixed contribution rate compared to the 100 percent target ratio.